rojberr/preconfigured-gitlab/README.md

 Create your GitLab server only when you need it and destroy it afterwards using simple Terraform commands! 💥 This will reduce your costs to minimum!

-Use my init scripts and adapt them to your environment to quickly recreate a preconfigured GitLab for your own needs!
-Turn it off and on whenever your want. 😎
+Use my init script and adapt them to your environment to quickly recreate a preconfigured GitLab for your own needs!
+Turn it on and off whenever your want. 😎

 ![Foto von Life Of Pix - Fliessender Zement](./img/readme-cement.jpg)